 A History of Youth Villages

 Founded in 1986 with the merger of two Memphis-based residential campuses, Youth Villages is now a nationally recognized leader in the field of children’s mental and behavioral health.
-From the early days of serving just 80 children a year, we’ve since grown to help more than 25,000 children, families and young people annually, with a complete continuum of programs and services across 15 states and 74 locations.
+From the early days of serving just 80 children a year, we’ve since grown to help tens of thousands of children, families and young people annually, with a complete continuum of programs and services across 20 states and 72 locations.

 $1.6 million capital campaign kicks off construction for Dogwood Village campus